clickmimo/clickmimo.github.io/_posts/thm/2022-1-5-daily-bugle.md

 ![website](/assets/images/thm/daily-bugle/website.png)

 Wow..
 Spider-man is accused of robbery.
 We don't have any additional imformation.
-Lets scan the target with Gobuster.
+Let's scan the target with Gobuster.

 ![gobuster](/assets/images/thm/daily-bugle/gobuster.png)